Nonlocal Games in the High-Noise Regime: Optimal Quantum Values and Rigidity: CHSH games under noise

-\end{itemize} \end{theorem} The first conclusion of \cref{chsh-selftest-main-thm} implies that the observables are concentrated on a single register.
-In contrast, for the noiseless case, an optimal strategy may measure on multiple registers.
+\end{itemize} \end{theorem} The first conclusion of \cref{chsh-selftest-main-thm} $c_1\approx c_2$ indicates the effect of noise on the shared state.
+The second conclusion implies that the observables are concentrated on a single register.
+In contrast, for the noiseless case, an optimal measurement may measure on multiple registers.
 That is, adding noise forces the players to use only one pair of states to play the game.
-The second conclusion shows that to extract Pauli $Z$ and $X$, the unitaries act only on a single qubit, as opposed to the whole system in noiseless cases.
+The third conclusion shows that to extract Pauli $Z$ and $X$, the unitaries act only on a single qubit, as opposed to the whole system in noiseless cases.
+Effectively, our rigidity result in \cref{chsh-selftest-main-thm} certifies both the state and the measurements used by the players as in the noiseless rigidity result.